campg2j003/jfw_nsh/readme.md

-(This file last updated 1/19/16.)
+(This file last updated 2/12/16.)
 Jaws script installer
 Written by Dang Manh Cuong <dangmanhcuong@gmail.com> and Gary Campbell <campg2003@gmail.com>
 This installer requires the NSIS program from http://nsis.sourceforge.net

 # Features:
 - Installs into all English versions of Jaws.
 This will be true as long as Freedom Scientific does not change the place to put scripts.
+- The user can choose whether to install for the current user or all users.
-- The user can choose whether to install scripts for all users or the current user.
+- For all user installs the user can choose whether to install scripts for all users or the current user.
 - Gets the correct install path of Jaws from the registry.
 - Checks for a Jaws installation before starting setup.
 If Jaws is not installed, displays a warning message and quits.
 - contains macros for extracting, compiling, deleting, and modifying scripts, so user can create a package containing multiple scripts quickly and easily.